wythoff - Wythoff-style constructions

 -M input geometry is a 'meta' tiling, don't apply meta operation

-(default: index) index and value methods use the path index,
+index - use the path index, colour with index numbers

-association associates tiles with base geometry element colours
+association - colour tiles using corresponding base element

 -u output only one example of each type of tile (one per path)